Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 Popular Venezuelan Food Cachapa

-A popular street food you’ll find traveling around Venezuela is Cachapa.
-This is a traditional Venezuelan dish that has been around for centuries.
+Cachapa is a popular street food in Venezuela.
+It is a traditional Venezuelan dish that has been around for centuries.

-Long before colonization, the indigenous community in the north-central region harvested corn.
+Long before colonization, the Indigenous community in the north-central region harvested corn.
 The crop is considered to be divine and remains a party of local spirituality.
-The recipe has changed a little over time and is a thin pancake made from corn dough and extra kernels.
+The recipe has changed a little over time, but it is a thin pancake made from corn dough and extra kernels.

 Cachapas are often filled with queso de mano, creating a crunchy exterior with a soft inside.
 With the addition of a dollop of butter or cream on top, the common side dish has both savory and sweet tastes.
 You’ll often find Cachapas served alongside chicharron, ham, or beef.
 These are really easy to make at home for a quick snack.